NorthStarUAS/insgnss_tools/README.md

 # Available filters

+Note that the eigen in the name denotes use of the Eigen3 matrix library.
+However, all the earlier non-eigen variants of the filter have been depricated so this is rudundant.
+It is something I will clean up at some point as I continue to test and refine the newer variants.

 * nav_eigen_double: 15 state EKF using only inertial sensors and gps for input.
 Converges to true heading without needing magnetometers.
   Uses double types exclusively for all internal math whether the